googleapis/google-cloud-python/packages/google-auth/docs/user-guide.rst

 In the example above `source_credentials` does not have direct access to list buckets in the target project.
-Using `ImpersonatedCredentials` will allow the source_credentials to assume the identity of a target_principal that does have access
+Using `ImpersonatedCredentials` will allow the source_credentials to assume the identity of a target_principal that does have access.

 Making authenticated requests
 -----------------------------